austinstover/SerialComm/README.md

 # SerialComm
-A simple protocol for uart serial communication between a computer running Python and an Arduino microcontroller.
+A simple protocol for high-level uart serial communication between a computer running Python and an Arduino microcontroller.
 Has error checking.

 Implements a protocol for the transfer of UTF-8 strings, 4-byte and 2-byte integers, and 4-byte floats.
 The implementation is project-specific (it was originally made for a motor-test-stand) but can be adapted to fit any project.
 Error checking uses a longitudinal redundancy check (LRC) byte, and erroneous messages are ignored.